wtcoin/docs-1/source/includes/_tx.md

 Generally speaking, UTXOs are generated from previous transactions (except for [Coinbase inputs](https://bitcoin.org/en/glossary/coinbase)).

 <aside class="success">
 Even if you don't use the API to assist in creating transactions, we highly recommend using BlockCypher to push your raw transactions.
 BlockCypher maintains connections to 20% of all nodes on all blockchains it supports, which means we can propagate transactions faster than almost anyone else.
-Given our speed and reliability, this is especially powerful when used in concert with our <a href="#zero-confirmation-confidence">Zero Confirmation Confidence factor.</a>
+Given our speed and reliability, this is especially powerful when used in concert with our <a href="#confidence-factor">Confidence Factor.</a>
 </aside>

 ## Transaction Hash Endpoint